freenas/freenas-docs/userguide/zfsprimer.rst

 referencing snapshots are removed.
 This makes snapshots a clever way to keep a history of files, useful for recovering an older copy of a file or a deleted file.
-For this reason, many administrators take snapshots often (e.g., every 15 minutes), store them for a period of time (e.g., for a month), and store them on another system.
+For this reason, many administrators take snapshots often, store them for a period of time, and store them on another system.
 Such a strategy allows the administrator to roll the system back to a specific time.
-If there is a catastrophic loss, an off-site snapshot can restore the system up to the last snapshot interval (e.g., within 15 minutes of the data loss).
+If there is a catastrophic loss, an off-site snapshot can restore the system up to the last snapshot interval, within 15 minutes of the data loss, for example.
 Snapshots are stored locally but can also be replicated to a remote ZFS pool.
 During replication, ZFS does not do a byte-for-byte copy but instead converts a snapshot into a stream of data.
 This design means that the ZFS pool on the receiving